Ready to Pop the Question? Check Out Unique Places to Propose in the Adirondacks

 This couple got engaged at Gore Mountain.
 He surprised her with a private and romantic lunch for two...and a ring!

-Camp Santanoni - One of the few remaining Adirondack Great Camps, Camp Santanoni is being restored and is a truly unique place to propose.
+Camp Santanoni - One of the few remaining Adirondack Great Camps, Camp Santanoni is a truly unique place to propose.
 You can hike in (about 5 miles) or arrange to take a horse and wagon.
 The trail is open to cyclists, hikers, and horseback riders.
-In the winter you can cross-country ski or snowshoe in to the camp.
+In the winter, you can cross-country ski or snowshoe in to the camp.

 Hot Air Balloon Rides - Hot air ballooning is very popular in and around the Adirondacks.
 Every year hundreds of balloons are launched together at the annual Adirondack Balloon Festival in September, but you don't need to wait for September to schedule a romantic hot air balloon ride and proposal!
 See Lake George and the Adirondacks like you've never seen them before, and propose while you're floating gracefully above your favorite landmarks.

 Propose in the High Peaks - There are 46 High Peaks in the Adirondacks.
 How many have you conquered?
 Summit a new one or revisit an old favorite to propose at one of the highest elevations on the eastern seaboard.
-If you want the mountain view but not the hike (there might be pictures, after all) Whiteface Mountain has both a driving road and the Cloudsplitter Gondola, which goes from the base of the mountain to the peak.
+If you want the mountain view but not the hike (there might be pictures, after all) Whiteface Mountain has both a driving road and the Cloudsplitter Gondola, which takes riders to the top of Little Whiteface.